Zachris Topelius: Death

-Topelius died in his manor house in Koivuniemi, Sipoo, Finland, where he wrote his greatest works.
+Topelius died in his manor house in Koivuniemi, Sipoo, Finland, where he had continued to write.
 He is buried in the Hietaniemi Cemetery in Helsinki.

 Legacy

 According to tradition, the modern flag of Finland was based on a design by Topelius in about 1860.

+The literary archetypes that Topelius created in The Surgeon's Stories and in Boken om Vårt land (The Book About our Country, 1875) where later adapted by Väinö Linna in his famous work Tuntematon sotilas (The Unknown Soldier, 1954).

 There was a small Finnish American village named after Topelius, platted in 1901 in Otter Tail County, Minnesota, US.